With contributions from Marcus Atherly

 Landlord pays for and owns the improvements

 If the landlord pays for the improvements and retains ownership, the improvements will either be expensed or capitalized and depreciated over the appropriate life of the asset.
-For more on the tangible property regulations, refer to our white paper Overview: Tangible Property Regulations and our blog post Ready for the Tangible Property Regulations?
-An Overview.
+For more on the tangible property regulations, refer to our white paper Overview: Tangible Property Regulations.

 If an improvement is capitalized, the cost would be depreciated over a term up to 39 years, depending on the improvements.
 For more, refer to our blog post Improving Your Leased Business Property?
 Know the Beneficial Tax Rules for Qualified Leasehold Improvements and Qualified Improvement Property.

 Planning tip for improvements that are less significant and therefore could be eligible for expensing as repairs under the recent tangible property regulations: Having the landlord pay for and own the improvements can provide a faster deduction than a construction allowance scenario, described below.

 The tenant will determine whether the expenditures can be expensed or capitalized based on the tangible property regulations.

 While the landlord compares the expenditure to the building as a whole, the tenant is restricted to comparing the expenditure to their specific leased space.
 As a result, the tenant is more likely to be required to capitalize the improvements than the landlord.

 A key difference is that upon termination of the lease, if title to the improvements transfers to the landlord, the tenant can generally write off the remaining unrecovered improvement costs in the year of termination.
 For costs that must be capitalized, this can result in a faster recovery of costs for the tenant compared to the landlord.